DavidAce/DMRG/README.md

   This algorithm constructs and minimizes trial wave functions, in the shape of [Matrix Product States](https://en.wikipedia.org/wiki/Matrix_product_state) (MPS), iteratively in order to find the ground state of one-dimensional quantum systems with high precision.

-  This implementation loosely follows the steps outlined in:
+  This implementation loosely follows the Iter outlined in:

   > [Phase Diagram of the Anisotropic Spin-2 XXZ Model: Infinite-System Density Matrix Renormalization Group Study.](https://arxiv.org/abs/1212.6255)<br>
   > by Kjäll, Zaletel, Mong, Bardarson, and Pollmann.
 Physical Review B 87 (23): 235106. <br>